commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 Stack requirements: 4
 Registers affected: .A, .X, .Y

 **Description:** If .C is set, a call to this routine gets the current screen mode in .A, the width (in tiles) of the screen in .X, and the height (in tiles) of the screen in .Y.
 If .C is clear, it sets the current screen mode to the value in .A.
-For a list of possible values, see the basic statement `SCREEN`.
+For a list of supported modes, see [Chapter 2: Editor](X16%20Reference%20-%2002%20-%20Editor.md).
+The value of $FF (255) toggles between modes $00 and $03.
 If the mode is unsupported, .C will be set, otherwise cleared.

 **EXAMPLE:**